Plactic relations for $r$-domino tableaux: Related background

-\begin{remark} The map $V_{i,j}$ is first introduced on the symmetric group by Vogan \cite{Vogan}, in the aim of classifying the primitive ideals in the universal enveloping algebra of complex semi simple Lie algebras.
-In fact when it is considered on the symmetric group the map $V_{i,j}$ produces nothing but the dual Knuth relation on the permutations and their insertion tableaux. \end{remark}
+\end{example} \begin{remark} The map $V_{i,j}$ is first introduced on the symmetric group by Vogan \cite{Vogan}, with the aim of classifying the primitive ideals in the universal enveloping algebra of complex semi simple Lie algebras. \end{remark}

 \begin{lemma} Let $i$ and $j$ be two consecutive integers such that $1\leq i,j \leq n-1$.
 Suppose $\alpha \in D_{i,j}(B_n)$.
 Then $ P^r(\alpha) \in D_{i,j}(SDT^r(n))$ and